XPRNetwork/ts-smart-contract-docs/src/introduction/overview.md

 }
 ```

-To generate the WASM and ABI that you can upload to the Proton blockchain, simply run:
+To generate the WASM and ABI that you can upload to the XPR Network blockchain, simply run:
 ```sh
 npx proton-asc hello.ts
 ```